mensbeam/Arsse/docs/en/050_Configuring_The_Arsse.md

 Note that PostgreSQL counts time spent waiting for locks as part of the above execution timeout.
 The maximum timeout for SQLite is `PHP_INT_MAX` milliseconds, which on 32-bit systems is just under 25 days, and on 64-bit systems is billions of years.

-## Database Settings Specific to SQLite 3
+## Database settings specific to SQLite 3

 ### dbSQLite3File